OHDSI/Bouzyges/README.md

 # License

 The code is not yet licensed and is provided as-is.
 The code is provided for educational purposes only and is not intended for production use.
+Please refrain from disributing the code or using it in any commercial or production environment.

 # Current work in progress